 Schmitt’s model has been criticized as being very linear and appropriate only for one-off transactions, thus may be more suited to B2C customers.
-With B2B customers, the journey is less straightforward, with repeat scheduled purchases, contracts, mutual dependence, and complex relationships.
+With business customers, the journey is less straightforward, with repeat scheduled purchases, contracts, mutual dependence, and complex relationships.
 An approach which maps the journey and punctuates it with ‘moments of truth’, ‘key points of influence’, and ‘pain points’ is felt to be more realistic and offer more opportunities to manage the customer experience along a convoluted journey.

 A typical approach for a Customer Experience Strategy involves the following stages (see Figure 3), starting with the assessment and segmentation of customer needs.